rileykav/dotfiles/windows/windows.md

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Console\TrueTypeFont
 and add a new string value, with name '000' and the Value data as the name of the font.

+### Reverse Scrolling Direaction
+1. Open Start.
+2. Search for regedit and click the top result to open the Registry Editor.
+3. Browse the following path:HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\HID
+4. Expand the key (folder) that matches the "VID ID" of your mouse — for example, VID_0E0F&PID_0003&MI_01.
+5. Expand the available key.
+6. Select the Device Parameters key.
+7. Double-click the FlipFlopWheel DWORD and set the value from 0 to 1.

 ## Installing Windows 11 on Unsupported Hardware
 Windows 11 has a couple of requirements that provide an initial hard lock-out of installing / upgrading to Windows 11.
 The three primary checks the installer makes are:
 - TPM 2.0 compatibility, this is based on your motherboard having the required TPM *chip*.
 Post 2016 Motherboards normally just have this turned off in BIOS.
 Set TPM To firmware.